Hi friends! Today I’m going to share a big list of self-improvement tips with you.

 - Keep a daily journal.
 Write down your thoughts and feelings to help clarify your thinking.

 - Stop worrying.
-Negative thoughts turn your mind off and will get you fear, strive to develop good thoughts in your head.
+Negative thoughts turn your mind off and will make you fear, strive to develop good thoughts in your head.
 Stop worrying about anything that has not happened yet.
 Even when something goes wrong, turn your attention to fixing it rather than worrying about it.

 - More laughter.
 Laughter relieves stress and relaxes the whole body.

 - Keep a gratitude journal and make yourself count blessings each night.
 It will improve your well-being and reduce stress.

 - Being open-minded.
-Learning to see things from different views and suggestions help you grow and learn each day.
+Learning to see things from different views and suggestions helps you grow and learn each day.

 - Let go of the past.
 Learn to forgive yourself and others.
-Move ahead, focus on the present and future.
+Move ahead, and focus on the present and future.

 Organizing Your Life

-- Customize a meal plan based on your family’s favorite and needs.
+- Customize a meal plan based on your family’s favorites and needs.
 Make the shopping list before grocery shopping.
 By planning your meals, you’ll spend less, save time and reduce food waste.

 - Schedule a single day to run your errands.
 This will save you time, gas and money.